 Pilot SEND Programme

 Using SEND information about Z that was supplied by the SENCO and Year 10 Head, we decided to administer a dyscalculia screening test based on our suspicions of the nature of her SEND (see Education Plan).
-The test results although not definitive came back indicating “a risk of dyscalculia” (see here).
+The test results although not definitive came back indicating “a risk of dyscalculia” (also known as a Specific Learning Disability, SPLD).
 This meant that for us, even though we were given a scheme of work that included Maths’ Summer Term Higher 1 scheme (areas, perimeters, averages and range) and Chemistry (reactions) due to Z’s SEND profile, our priority centred on using these pilot sessions to explore, discover and build a method of working with Z that would maximise her learning with us.
 So her marks in this report (see scheme of work) at this point, are merely incidental but will prove useful for comparison for future work undertaken with her.

 Maths and Chemistry